 So after some online research, we embarked on the stone walkway project.

-Here’s a picture of the yard before we got too far in.
+First, here’s a picture of the yard before we got too far in.
 Eileen is hard at work with the shovel, and Zeus is supervising.

-Digging the Trench
+Digging The Trench

-Our first step was to dig a 6-inch deep trench from the backdoor patio to the deck.
+To build a stone walkway, our first step was to dig a 6-inch deep trench from the backdoor patio to the deck.
 I outlined the proposed stone walkway by pinning yarn in the ground.

 Then, staying within the boundaries of the yarn, we dug out the trench.

 This step went by pretty quickly.
 We used a standard round pointed digging shovel.

 There were no large trees nearby, so there were no roots to deal with.

 After the trench was dug, we switched to a square pointed shovel and worked along the edge to make a nice flush wall.

 Then we used a 8 x 8 steel tamper to compact the dirt, making a solid and level surface for the rocks to follow.